 I don't know if I like 36 points better than 18, but I definitely like the definition these points are showing.

 Overall, the Canon EF 70-200mm f/4L IS II USM Lens produces impressive image quality.
 This lens will surely produce smiles during image review.

 The 70-200mm f/4L IS II gets Canon's excellent USM (Ultrasonic Motor) AF drive system, this one including a new high performance CPU along with newly developed firmware for higher speed and accuracy.
-This lens focuses very fast with even mid distance adjustments being made almost instantly.
-I don't perceive the II to focus noticeably faster than the version I lens (it too is very fast), but in some comparisons, I noticed that the version I lens sometimes makes tiny adjustments after initially focusing.
+This lens focuses fast with even mid distance adjustments being made almost instantly.
+I don't perceive the II to focus noticeably faster than the version I lens (it too is fast), but in some comparisons, I noticed that the version I lens sometimes makes tiny adjustments after initially focusing.
 The version II lens does not make these secondary adjustments, and in those situations, the II is indeed faster to lock focus.
-Focusing is very quiet with only lens element shuffling being heard.
+Focusing is quiet with only lens element shuffling being heard.

 Focus accuracy is more important to me than speed as an out-of-focus image usually gets immediately deleted.
 Very few of my 70-200mm f/4L IS II images (out of thousands) took that route.
 Both One Shot and AI Servo AF mode results have been excellent.

 This incoming laughing gull is hitting the air brakes upon sight of my lunch.